 There is a gap between the bottoms of the sofas, but the frames are as close as they need to be.
 On our next camping trip, we will work on pushing the pieces closer and attaching them.
 However, the recliners themselves worked amazingly.
 We cleaned up our work area well, and all that was left was placing the decorative trim back on where it would fit.
 An extra piece of carpet was used to cover the cords that were in the original slide plywood.

-We installed our new TV swivel (check it out on Amazon) and we are all set for our next adventure.
+We installed our new TV swivel (check it out on Amazon), and we are all set for our next adventure.

-Replacing the RV couch was an easier process than we anticipated.
+Replacing an RV couch was an easier process than we anticipated.
 We hope that detailing this easy process helps guide your decision to replace your sofa when you are ready.
 We have no regrets, and it is much more comfortable!

 Are you replacing an RV couch or making any modifications to your camper?
 We would love to hear from you.
 Drop us a line in the comment section below!